david-mcafee/scene/docs/README.md

 ## Minimum Viable Product

 Scene is a web application inspired by SoundCloud, BandCamp, and Spotify.
 Scene was built using Ruby on Rails and React/Redux.
-By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling:
+By the end of Week 9, this app will, at a minimum, satisfy the following criteria with adequate styling, smoothing and bug-free navigation, and adequate seeds to demonstrate the feature:

 - [ ] New account creation, login, and guest/demo login
 - [ ] A production README